iiPythonx/xpp/README.md

 #### - **evl**

-The `evl` operator compares two variables and executes a branch.
+The `evl` operator executes Python code in the context of the x2 interpreter.

-See [**expressions**](#expressions) in the expressions guide for more information.
+It is recommended to not be used as it can be unreliable.

 Syntax:

 ```
-evl <expression> <branch true> [branch false]
+evl <expression>
 ```

 Example:

 ```
 :main
-    psh 5 a
-    psh 10 b
-    evl a == b "jmp true" "jmp false"
-    :: "The values are different!"

-:true
-    out "The values are equal!"

-:false
-    out "The values are different!"
+    evl "x2.setvar('a', 'b')"
+    out b  :: a
 ```

 ---

 #### - **ext**

-The `ext` operator ends and exits the x2 interpreter.
+The `ext` operator exits the x2 interpreter.

 Syntax:

 ```
-ext
+ext [status_code]
 ```

 Example: